Use Passkeys

 In fact, there are really two keys involved: one kept secret by your

 device, and one stored by the website.
-They keys are mathematically linked
+The keys are mathematically linked

-in such a way that your device can prove its identity to the site without
+such that your device can prove its identity to the site without actually

 Security benefits

-Another benefit is that you can’t be tricked into typing a passkey into a
+Unlike a password, you can’t be tricked into typing a passkey into a fake

-unlike a human, a browser can’t be tricked by a subtly misspelt address or a
+Next, unlike a human, a browser can’t be tricked by a subtly misspelt

-convincing spoof of a popular site: it will only automatically offer a
+web address or a convincing spoof of a popular site: it will only

-passkey to the site to which it belongs.
+automatically use a passkey on the site to which it belongs.

 Creating passkeys